 As we can see the image above, the text is not selectable.
 This means that an OCR should be performed.

-Step 2: How to Perform an OCR on a PDF with Adobe Acrobat Pro XI
+Step Two: how to perform an OCR on a PDF with Adobe Acrobat Pro XI

 If you have access to the professional version of Adobe Acrobat, then performing an OCR can be done quickly and easily.
 The first thing to do is to open the “Tools” sidebar by clicking on it in the top right corner of the screen.
 The image below highlights the “Tools” button in a red rectangle.